jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 ---

 ## AUTHORS
-[John Ray Martinez](https://jraymartinez.github.io/)  (johnray.balistoy.martinez@drexel.edu), [Jonathan Musni](https://www.linkedin.com/in/jonathan-musni-624773134/) (jem472@drexel.edu), and [Marvin Joseph Occeno](https://www.linkedin.com/in/marvin-joseph-occeno-8b4a95120/) (mr048@drexel.edu)
+[John Ray Martinez](https://jraymartinez.github.io/)  (johnray.balistoy.martinez@drexel.edu), [Jonathan Musni](https://www.linkedin.com/in/jonathan-musni-624773134/) (jem472@drexel.edu), [Marvin Joseph Occeno](https://www.linkedin.com/in/marvin-joseph-occeno-8b4a95120/) (mr048@drexel.edu)

 <sub> *This research is implemented in fulfillment of the requirements for the Data Mining Course of Master of Science in Data Science under Drexel University College of Computing & Informatics* </sub>

 ## INTRODUCTION
 Playing video games has always been a popular leisure activity.
-Recently, in light of the pandemic, people are actually encouraged to play such video games to ensure that they do stay at home [1].
+Recently, in light of the pandemic, people are actually encouraged to play such video games to ensure that they do stay at home [[1](#ref1)].
 To let gamers keep on playing more, recommendation engines are being utilized by several online video game stores.
-Players receive various game suggestions which are usually based on, but not limited to, their gaming history [2].
+Players receive various game suggestions which are usually based on, but not limited to, their gaming history [[1](#ref2)].
 In this project, we create a game-based recommender system using association rules mining with respect to the video games that were frequently played together.
 The objectives of this study are to: i) identify the most played video games; ii) identify the frequent co-occurring video games; and iii) provide recommendations based on correlated video games.

 ## DATA DESCRIPTION
 Steam, the largest digital distribution platform for PC gaming, has 6000 games and a community of millions of gamers.
-One study shows that searchability is one of the reasons why Steam is growing so rapidly [3].
+One study shows that searchability is one of the reasons why Steam is growing so rapidly [[1](#ref1)].
 Moreover, it has experienced explosive growth in 2018.
 This platform attracted a lot of companies to source out their data.
 Tamber, an analytics service company, was able to manually crawl the data from the Steam API three years ago.

-As per Kaggle documentation, the dataset which is approximately nine megabytes of data is represented into the following columns [4]:
+As per Kaggle documentation, the dataset which is approximately nine megabytes of data is represented into the following columns [[1](#ref1)]:

 <a id="table1"></a>
 #### Table 1.
 Sample Filtered Dataset